TeeAlchemy/Teeworlds-Alchemist/README.md

 The copied part (wait wait wait.. what th————)
 - DDNet Protocol from DDNet (by DDNet-Team)
-- AI from CSTT (by Siile)
+- n-heir's AI
-- Localization, Multi-Worlds from MRPG (by Kurosio)
+- Localization, Multi-Worlds, GameCore, some base from MRPG (by Kurosio)

 Teeworlds-Example
 =================